Faculty and Staff

 She resides in Scituate, RI, is married to Dr. David L. Miller, and has one daughter, Laila Laural Miller.

-Nedra Reynolds, Professor and Chair of Writing and Rhetoric
+Nedra Reynolds, Professor, Writing and Rhetoric

-Andrea Rusnock is Professor of History at the University of Rhode Island.
+Andrea Rusnock is Professor of History at URI.
 She received her MA and PhD in history from Princeton University, and her BA from Brown University.
 Her research focuses on the history of science and medicine in the early modern period, and has been supported by fellowships from the National Endowment for the Humanities, the Welcome Trust, and the American Philosophical Society.
 Her first book (Rodopi 1996) was an edited volume of the correspondence of James Jurin, an innovative English doctor and scientist known for his advocacy of smallpox inoculation.
 Her second book, Vital Accounts: Quantifying Health and Disease in 18th Century England and France (Cambridge 2002), analyzes the use of quantification in the human sciences.
 Her current project is on the early history of smallpox vaccination.
 She is the editor of Osiris, a research journal devote to the history of science and its cultural influences.

 Before joining the URI faculty in 2000, she taught at Rensselaer Polytechnic Institute and Princeton University.
 At URI, she has developed courses on the history of medicine, history of public health, and history of women and health.
 She is affiliated with the Gender and Women's Studies program and has taught for the Honors program.
 She is a member of the Institutional Review Board and the Health Professions Advisory Committee.